-Sihost.exe is a crucial background process in Windows 11/10 that governs essential features like the context menu and action center.
+Sihost.exe is a crucial background process for Windows 11/10 that governs essential features like the context menu and action center.
 However, it can sometimes malfunction and disrupt system stability.
 In this article, we unravel the essence of Sihost.exe and equip you to eliminate troubles within your system.

 Sihost.exe – What is It?